trek10inc/awsume/README.md

   -k            Kill the auto-refreshing process
-  -v            Display the current version of AWSume -l            List useful information about available profiles
+  -v            Display the current version of AWSume -l            List useful information about available profiles --info        Print any info logs to stderr
+  --debug       Print any debug logs to stderr
 ```

+#### NOTES
+- `--info` will list only basic information about each step in the AWSume process.
+- `--debug` will list detailed information about what is happening during AWSume's runtime.
+It will definitely spam your screen if you don't direct it's output elsewhere: most commonly `awsume --debug 2> logs.txt`

 ### AutoAwsume